 (The African-American Experience at the University of Missouri, 1950-1994, by the University of Missouri-Columbia Black Alumni Association)

-11. While some pieces from the Cast Museum are housed in Swallow Hall, within the Department of Art History and Archaeology, the majority of the collection is based in Mizzou North as part of the collections of the Museum of Art and Archaeology.
+11. While some pieces from the Cast Museum are housed in Swallow Hall where the Department of Art History and Archaeology is located, the majority of the collection, previously in Mizzou North as part of the collections of the Museum of Art and Archaeology, is now in Room 202 of Ellis Library.
 The cast collection was housed in Pickard Hall from ca. 1975 until 2012, when it was moved to Mizzou North.
 At other times, it had been housed in Jesse Hall and Ellis Library.
 Professor John Pickard, who founded the Department of Art and Archaeology in 1892, went to Europe before World War I to select plaster casts of famous works of classical sculpture.
 After World War II many such collections were destroyed and, since museums no longer allow such castings for fear of damaging the originals, MU has one of the few surviving examples of this old teaching tool.

 Back to the Quiz